mariuo/msgApp/README.md

 # msgApp
+The purpose of the application is the study and practice of methodologies and tools.
 I used the concept of MVC to make this project.
 With the Java technology and Springboot framework I was able to create the backend.
 Using postgres database, and JPA/Hibernate I could create the persistance model and DB.
 With Spring-security I could create a environment more security with OAuth and JWT.